sharad735/Login-With-Mobile/README.md

 # Login-With-Mobile
-Login/Sign with a mobile number
+The registration process starts with the user entering their mobile number, which is verified using Firebase's Phone Authentication service.
+Once the number is confirmed, the user is prompted to enter the home screen,

 ![1](https://user-images.githubusercontent.com/104763062/224035135-ed53e670-825a-4d47-aa2e-fd21580c73b6.jpeg)